-Where a pupil misuses the school's ICT systems or internet, we will follow the procedures set out in our policies on behaviour and learning and ICT and internet acceptable use.
+Where a pupil misuses the school's ICT systems or internet, we will follow the procedures set out in our policies on Behaviour for Learning and ICT and internet acceptable use.
 The action taken will depend on the individual circumstances, nature and seriousness of the specific incident, and will be proportionate.

-Where a staff member misuses the school's ICT systems or the internet, or misuses a personal device where the action constitutes misconduct, the matter will be dealt with in accordance with the employee code of conduct.
+Where a staff member misuses the school's ICT systems or the internet, or misuses a personal device where the action constitutes misconduct, the matter will be dealt with in accordance with the Staff Disciplinary procedures and Employee Code of Conduct.
 The action taken will depend on the individual circumstances, nature and seriousness of the specific incident.